EvolutionaryNeuralCodingLab/reptiLearn/docs/programming_guide.md

 ## Data collection and storage

-Whenever an experiment is starting, a data directory is created for it under the experiment data root directory (determined by the `exepriment_data_root` config attribute).
+Whenever an experiment is starting, a data directory is created for it under the experiment data root directory (determined by the `experiment_data_root` config attribute).
 The directory name is based on the experiment id (which can be set in the web-ui), and it's stored in the state path `("experiment", "data_dir")`.

 Once the directory was created, any data will be stored inside it.
 This could include recorded videos and images, the log file (`experiment.log`), the event log and any other data logs (see below).